umarhassan-mitodl/21a.461-fall-2013/content/pages/readings.md

 {{< tdopen >}}

 Rothstein, Bo, and Lars Tragardh.
 "The State and Civil Society in Historical Perspective: The Swedish Case."
 Chapter 7 in _State and Civil Society in Northern Europe: The Swedish Model Reconsidered_.
 Edited by Lars Tragardh.
 Berghan Books, 2007, pp. 229–53.
-ISBN: 9781845452322. \[Preview with [Google Books](http://books.google.com/books?id=oX3JmxQkrRAC&pg=PA229#v=onepage)\]
+ISBN: 9781845452322. \[Preview with {{% resource_link "0fb4bb01-e539-4d4c-aa94-2bb925db1cd4" "Google Books" %}}\]

-Barnes, J. A. "[Class and Committees in a Norwegian Island Parish](http://dx.doi.org/10.1177/001872675400700102)." _Human Relations_ 7 (1954): 39–58.
+Barnes, J. A. "{{% resource_link "c148ab38-205d-4259-8b1d-9a52fa517a0a" "Class and Committees in a Norwegian Island Parish" %}}." _Human Relations_ 7 (1954): 39–58.

 OR

-Isenhour, Cindy. "[Building Sustainable Societies: A Swedish Case Study on the Limits of Reflexive Modernization](http://dx.doi.org/10.1111/j.1548-1425.2010.01269.x)." _American Ethnologist_ 37, no. 3 (2010): 511–25.
+Isenhour, Cindy. "{{% resource_link "01534b3d-2516-466c-a85b-9e35b79bff62" "Building Sustainable Societies: A Swedish Case Study on the Limits of Reflexive Modernization" %}}." _American Ethnologist_ 37, no. 3 (2010): 511–25.

 {{< tdclose >}}